VillagerUnknown/BabelFish/README.md

 * **Chance for Translation from Sound** - Chance to provide a translation when a sound plays.
 * **Chance for Babel Fish Chatter** - Chance for random chatter from the Babel Fish allowing the translations
 * **Chance for World Hint** - Chance to provide a hint to a biome or structure as a translation.
+* **Chance for Structure Hint** - Chance to provide a structure hint instead of a biome hint as the world hint.

 **Babel Fish Mob**